Trial to begin for ex-Arizona officer charged with murder

 - Washington state’s new parental leave law could change workplace for moms — and dads

-Two pellet rifles that were related to Shaver’s pest control job were later found in Shaver’s room.
+The detective investigating the shooting agreed Shaver’s movement was similar to reaching for a pistol, but said it also looked as though Shaver was pulling up his loose-fitting basketball shorts that had fallen down as he crawled.

-A detective who investigated the shooting says Shaver wasn’t voicing threats and that he didn’t see anything that would have prevented officers from simply handcuffing Shaver.
+The investigator added Shaver wasn’t yelling or voicing threats, and noted he didn’t see anything that would have prevented officers from simply handcuffing Shaver as he was on the floor.

+The Arizona shooting occurred as police departments across the United States became the focal point of protests over deadly encounters with law enforcement.
+Jury selection began last week, and opening statements are scheduled for Wednesday.

+Brailsford, 26, served as a Mesa officer for about two years before he was fired for violations of departmental policy, including unsatisfactory performance.